mritu2000-bit/vehicle-detection-satellite-imagery/README.md

 I've worked with object detection workflows on the user interface side — reviewing outputs, validating results, flagging false positives.
 I wanted to understand what's actually happening under the hood, so I built this pipeline from scratch.

 ## Problem Statement
-Manual analysis of high resolution satellite imagery is time-consuming and impractical at scale.
-Automated vehicle detection enables rapid identification of military assets, convoy monitoring, and border surveillance without human intervention — critical for defence and intelligence applications.
+Manual analysis of high-resolution satellite imagery is time-consuming and impractical at scale.
+Automated vehicle detection enables rapid identification and counting of vehicles across large areas — useful for traffic monitoring, parking analysis, and infrastructure planning.

 ## Approach
 I started with a classical approach to understand the fundamentals before moving to deep learning: